amoeba-rb/amoeba/README.md

 ## Remapping associations

-If you will need to do complex cloning with remapping associations name you can user `remapper`:
+If you will need to do complex cloning with remapping associations name you can use `remapper`:

 ```ruby
 class ObjectPrototype < ActiveRecord::Base